Let’s get this straight from the start; it’s called the South Carolina Lowcountry, not the “Low Country”.

 Best for: Beaufort can be a day trip, a good stopover on the way to Charleston, or a nice weekend trip.

-When I think of Beaufort, I picture antebellum mansions with perfectly manicured yards, church grounds scattered with centuries-old headstones, stunning sunsets along the waterfront park, row after row of charming local shops lining Bay Street, and the cover of every Pat Conroy novel I’ve ever read.
+When I think of Beaufort, I picture antebellum mansions with perfectly manicured yards, church grounds scattered with centuries-old headstones, stunning sunsets along the Henry C. Chambers Waterfront Park, row after row of charming local shops lining Bay Street, and the cover of nearly every Pat Conroy novel I’ve ever read.

 Beaufort is a mid-sized city with a very small-town feel.
 Of the three cities on this list, Beaufort is my favorite.
-It hasn’t completely sold out to developers yet, so it still has many of the historic details that make it so charming.
+It hasn’t completely sold out to developers, so it still retains many of the historic details that make it so charming.

 Stately brown tabby manse surrounded by lush landscaping and oaks in the Lowcountry of South Carolina